tannerm/rapidology-plugin/readme.txt

 *    Added 10 new predefined templates
 *    Upgraded all images used in templates / removed all old images
 *    Fixed issue with Infusionsoft integration to optin contacts in automaticlly.

 *	 Added a check for screen size for scroll intent.
 If screen size is greater than or equal to document size(which means you can not scroll) the optin will popup automaticlly after 5 seconds.

+*	Added a check for screen size for scroll intent.
+If screen size is greater than or equal to document size(which means you can not scroll) the optin will popup automaticlly after 5 seconds.

 **1.0**
 *	release